When does the season begin?

 Date of registration is considered when there are a limited number of available spots on a team and there are more requests for a particular coach or player than can be granted.

-3. Players new to the club and those returning (but not registered in the immediately previous season), and registering within the registration period, are granted requests for specific coaches and players based on available spots on that team and the date of registration.
+3. Players new to the club and those returning (but not a participant in the previous season), and registering within the registration period, are granted requests for specific coaches and players based on available spots on that team and the date of registration.
 Available spots on teams are almost always filled at this point in the team selection process.

 4. Any player registered after the Strikers’ registration period closing date who is able to be assigned to a team during the team formation process, will be granted his/her request, if possible, according to registration date.
 If there is a waiting list after all teams have been formed, players are assigned in registration date order to the next team that has a spot opening due to a dropped player, or to a new team formed from players on the waiting list.